nrfconnect/sdk-nrf/samples/bluetooth/mesh/dfu/distributor/README.rst

 See :ref:`zephyr:device_mgmt` for more information about Mcumgr and SMP.

 In this sample, the device flash is split into fixed partitions using devicetree as defined in :zephyr_file:`nrf52840dk_nrf52840.dts<boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts>`.
-The firmware image that is to be distributed over Bluetooth mesh network should be stored at slot-1.
+The firmware image that is to be distributed over Bluetooth Mesh network should be stored at slot-1.
 The sample uses :ref:`zephyr:flash_map_api` to read the firmware image from slot-1 when distributes it to Target nodes.

 When the image is sent in-band, the Firmware Distribution Server will store the firmware image in slot-1.